WHAT’S IN YOUR SOUL CONTRACT?

 Imagine, for a moment, that before you entered this life, your Higher Self, whether you call it soul, essence, divine intelligence, or the deeper wisdom beyond the personality, helped shape the curriculum of this incarnation.

-What themes might have been chosen for you?
+What themes might have been selected for you?

-It may include becoming an expert in your profession.
+• It may involve becoming an expert in your profession.

-It may include learning to receive, not just give.
+• It may involve learning to receive, not just give.

-It may include learning to love where you once defended yourself against love.
+• It may involve learning to love where you once defended yourself against love.

 Your contract might include material success, but that’s rarely the soul’s main goal.
 Money can be a tool, a byproduct, or support for something bigger.
-The soul’s purpose is rarely just about getting rich; it is about expression, growth, service, and alignment.
+The soul’s purpose is rarely just about getting rich; it’s about expression, growth, service, and alignment.

 Dharma and karma often travel together.

-We often talk about dharma and karma as if they’re separate, but in real life, they usually blend together.
+We often talk about dharma and karma as if they’re distinct, but in reality, they work together.

 Your dharma is the path of right expression: what you are here to embody and contribute.
 Your karma is what needs balancing, healing, understanding, or release.
 Often, your karma becomes the foundation from which your dharma emerges.
 The wound teaches you compassion.
 The limitation teaches you strength.
 The struggle teaches you mastery.
 The unresolved pattern teaches you discernment.
 What once burdened you may become the source of your wisdom and service.

-Sometimes, what you’re here to do only becomes clear after you’ve experienced what you’re here to learn.
+Sometimes, your purpose only becomes clear after you’ve gone through what you’re here to learn.

 Joy is a revealing clue to your deeper purpose.

-People often think purpose has to feel heavy, grand, or serious.
-Sometimes it does feel that way.
-But more often, a clear sign you’re connecting with your soul contract is joy.
+People often believe purpose must feel heavy, grand, or serious.
+Sometimes it does, but more often, a clear sign you’re connecting with your soul contract is joy.

-Joy is the quiet happiness you feel when something inside you recognizes itself.
-It’s the sense of inner rightness that comes when you’re doing, creating, learning, serving, or becoming what’s true for you.
-Joy often shows up when you use your gifts in a meaningful way.
-It’s a sign that your energy is flowing in line with your nature.
+Joy is the quiet happiness you feel when something inside recognizes itself.
+It’s the sense of inner rightness that occurs when you’re doing, creating, learning, serving, or becoming what’s true for you.
+Joy often appears when you use your gifts in a meaningful way.
+It’s a sign that your energy flows in harmony with your true nature.

 Joy doesn’t tell the whole story, but it gives you valuable insights.